znx3p0/btlsh/README.md

 but it can be used for more complex purposes.

 It's main premise is about integrating shell scripting with rust ergonomically.
 This works both on windows and unix machines.
-Originally designed in linux, not tested on Windows or Mac yet, but it should work since the library is platform-agnostic.

 Btl is extremely simple, composed of six macros which have the exact same syntax.
 These macros allows for embedding shell scripts to rust while allowing extreme